 How VegaFusion Works

-VegaFusion currently has two components: The Planner and the Runtime.
+VegaFusion has two main components: The Planner and the Runtime.

 Along with the client and server specifications, the planner also creates a communication plan.
 The communication plan is a specification of the datasets and signals that must be passed from server to client, and from client to server in order for the interactive behavior of the original specification to be preserved.